jacobpretorius/JustStarted/README.md

 If you've found a bug or something not working like it should please [create an issue here](https://github.com/jacobpretorius/JustStarted/issues).

 ## Privacy
-The application uses Google Analytics, you can read the [full privacy policy here](https://github.com/jacobpretorius/JustStarted/blob/master/privacy-policy.md) and the [Toggl privacy policy here](https://toggl.com/legal/privacy/).
+You can read the [full privacy policy here](https://github.com/jacobpretorius/JustStarted/blob/master/privacy-policy.md) and the [Toggl privacy policy here](https://toggl.com/legal/privacy/).